altocodenl/TODIS/readme.md

 2. Store data
 3. Transform data

 Software systems are DIS.
 Their usefulness is conducted solely by their capacity to communicate, store and transform data.
 If a software system was replaced overnight with another software system that communicated, stored and transformed data in the same way as the first one, nobody would notice until the time came to actually modify the system.
-The code that composes the system is ultimately valuable solely for its capacity to communicate, store and transform data.
+The logic that composes the system is ultimately valuable solely for its capacity to communicate, store and transform data.

 The vast hardware systems - nowadays referred to as "the cloud" - that run a great deal of our software are also chiefly concerned with communicating, storing and transforming data.
 Like software, they have no other purpose than that.
 This is what explains their central importance, and what justifies the vast economic resources devoted to them.